 The diversified nature of England

 England has a diverse pattern of natural vegetation due to its varied climate and soils.
-The beautiful English landscape gardens, and a part of an estate or castle, are stunning sights to see to from your holiday house.
-All kinds of plants and trees are interspersed with waterfalls, bridges and temples.
+The beautiful English landscape gardens, and a part of an estate or castle, are stunning sights to see from your holiday house.
+All kinds of plants and trees are interspersed with waterfalls, bridges, and temples.
 You can also often find a place for a real cup of English tea at these gardens.
 With an agriturismo holiday, you can learn about organic farming and your children can play with the animals.
-It's authentic and a truly rewarding experience.
-The southeast Englands is covered with oak, elm, ash and beech trees.
-The wild vegetation consists of natural flora of woods, fens, cliffs, and mountain slopes.
-Envisage yourself relaxing in the cottages of Cornwall, county that forms the tip of the southwestern peninsula of England with mild, warm or sub-tropical climate and beautiful palm trees.
-While walking down the coastal area of Cornwall from your holiday house, you will be mesmerized by the astonishing scene of heavenly-scented rare flower species such as Bulbous Buttercup, Sea campion, Spring squill and so many others that could be included to this list, it's difficult to know where to stop!
-For your spring break holidays, this is a perfect destination to book a cottage in the nature, secluded from others.
+It's an authentic and truly rewarding experience.
+Southeast England is covered with oak, elm, ash, and beech trees.
+The wild vegetation consists of the natural flora of woods, fins, cliffs, and mountain slopes.
+Envisage yourself relaxing in the cottages of Cornwall, a county that forms the tip of the southwestern peninsula of England with mild, warm, or sub-tropical climate and beautiful palm trees.
+While walking down the coastal area of Cornwall from your holiday house, you will be mesmerized by the astonishing scene of heavenly-scented rare flower species such as Bulbous Buttercup, Sea campion, Spring squill and so many others that could be included in this list, it's difficult to know where to stop!
+For your spring break holidays, this is a perfect destination to book a cottage in nature, secluded from others.

-Deforestation has caused the reduction of animals in England therefore, wolf, bear, and reindeer are extinct but red and roe deer are protected for sport.
-Very similar to the northwestern continental Europe, smaller mammals like foxes, hares, hedgehogs, rabbits, stoats, and shrews are found.
+Deforestation has caused the reduction of animals in England therefore, wolves, bears, and reindeer are extinct but red and roe deer are protected for sport.
+Very similar to northwestern continental Europe, smaller mammals like foxes, hares, hedgehogs, rabbits, stoats, and shrews are found.
 Otters are spotted playing in many rivers, and seals frequently appear along the coast!
-The steep, rocky coast of England is the home to many different seabirds.
+The steep, rocky coast of England is home to many different seabirds.
 The rocks provide them with an ideal breeding place.
-Hence, you'll most definitely encounter the gannet, kittiwake and shag.
+Hence, you'll most definitely encounter the gannet, kittiwake, and shag.
 Do keep an eye out for the Norwegian petrels, because if you get too close to their nest they might attack you!
-Red squirrels in large population can be found in the Lake Districtin North West England.
-Since on road, you may have to slow down once you spot roads sings alerting you to the possible presence of red squirrels.
+Red squirrels in a large population can be found in the Lake District in North West England.
+Since on road, you may have to slow down once you spot road signs alerting you to the possible presence of red squirrels.

 Why should you choose a holiday house in England?